The Sheltered Storm

-Early on a Friday morning, in a pale yellow house at the top of a hill, a young man with a gun creeps into his mother’s bedroom, and puts his plan into action.
+Early on a Friday morning, in a pale yellow house at the top of a hill, a young man with a gun opens the door to his mother’s bedroom, and puts his plan into action.

 Part I: Over the Horizon

 Chapter 1: The Shooter

 Stockton, California: In January 1989, a disturbed wannabe-soldier attacks his old elementary school, using a rifle that soon becomes the focus of controversy.

 Chapter 2: Nancy

-Nancy Champion’s upbringing in rural Kingston, New Hampshire, inspires her plans to start a family of her own with her high-school sweetheart, Peter Lanza.
+Nancy Champion’s upbringing in rural Kingston, New Hampshire, inspires her plans to start a family of her own with her high-school sweetheart.

 Chapter 3: Assault Rifle

-1989: California responds emphatically to the Stockton shooting.
-Shockwaves are felt in DC, in the gun industry, and in the NRA.
+California responds emphatically in the aftermath of the Stockton shooting.
+Shockwaves are felt in DC, and in the gun industry, as the NRA mobilizes.
 President George HW Bush looks for a compromise.

 Chapter 4: Human Animal

 A deranged gunman attacks a Luby’s Cafeteria in Texas, setting a dark new record.
-Meanwhile, in DC, Congress reacts to the news mid-session — while debating a gun bill.
+Meanwhile, in DC, Congress reacts to the news in mid-session — while debating a gun bill.

 Chapter 5: Earth Day

-Nancy’s troubled 2nd pregnancy leads to professional setbacks.
-But all concerns are secondary to the health of her young son: the boy who never wants to speak.
+Nancy’s troubled second pregnancy leads to setbacks for her career.
+But soon, all concerns are secondary to the health of her young son: the boy who never wants to speak.

 Chapter 6: Frontier